hzrd149/blossom/Server.md

 Servers must accept `DELETE` requests to the `/<sha156>` endpoint

-Servers may reject a delete request for any reason and must respond with the aproperate HTTP `4xx` status code and a human readable reason for the rejection
+Servers may reject a delete request for any reason and must respond with the aproperate HTTP `4xx` status code and an error message explaining the reason for the rejection

 #### Delete Authorization (required)